Top Paying Equine Careers

 Equine insurance sales agents offer insurance policies to horse owners.
 While some insurance agents offer exclusively equine policies, most agents also sell other types of property and casualty insurance as a part of their portfolio.

 Compensation for equine insurance sales agents may be a combination of base salary, commissions, and bonuses.
-While the Bureau of Labor Statistics does not separate equine insurance agents into a separate salary survey category, the more general category of all insurance agents had an average salary of $62,520 in the most recent (May of 2010) survey.
+While the Bureau of Labor Statistics does not separate equine insurance agents into a separate salary survey category, the more general category of all insurance agents had an average salary of $62,010 as of May 2018.